Analysts Set Expectations for Ag Growth International Inc.’s Q2 2022 Earnings (TSE:AFN)

-Ag Growth International Inc. (TSE:AFN – Get Rating) – Investment analysts at Cormark issued their Q2 2022 EPS estimates for Ag Growth International in a research note issued on Monday, August 1st.
-Cormark analyst K. Mcphee forecasts that the company will earn $0.91 per share for the quarter.
+Ag Growth International Inc. (TSE:AFN – Get Rating) – Investment analysts at Desjardins issued their Q2 2022 earnings per share estimates for shares of Ag Growth International in a research note issued on Monday, August 1st.
+Desjardins analyst G. Ho expects that the company will earn $0.91 per share for the quarter.
+Desjardins currently has a “Buy” rating on the stock.
 The consensus estimate for Ag Growth International’s current full-year earnings is $3.83 per share.
-Cormark also issued estimates for Ag Growth International’s FY2022 earnings at $2.74 EPS and FY2023 earnings at $3.75 EPS.

-Ag Growth International (TSE:AFN – Get Rating) last posted its quarterly earnings results on Tuesday, May 10th.
-The company reported C$0.12 earnings per share (EPS) for the quarter, missing the consensus estimate of C$0.51 by C($0.39).
-The company had revenue of C$292.03 million for the quarter, compared to analysts’ expectations of C$296.48 million.
+A number of other research firms also recently weighed in on AFN.
+Raymond James set a C$50.00 target price on Ag Growth International and gave the company an “outperform” rating in a research report on Monday, May 9th.
+ATB Capital upped their target price on Ag Growth International from C$57.00 to C$59.00 and gave the stock an “outperform” rating in a report on Tuesday, July 5th.
+Finally, National Bankshares set a C$49.00 price target on Ag Growth International and gave the company an “outperform” rating in a research note on Tuesday, April 19th.
+Seven investment analysts have rated the stock with a buy rating, According to MarketBeat, the company presently has a consensus rating of “Buy” and a consensus target price of C$50.71.

 Ag Growth International Stock Performance